anmmashud/Vrinda_Store_Data_Analysis_Excel/README.md

-# Vrinda Store Data Analysis: Excel Project

-## Introduction:

-The project focuses on analyzing the sales data of **Vrinda Store** for the year 2022.
-The goal is to create an annual sales report to help the company understand its customer behavior and identify key areas for growth in 2023.

-## Objective:

-Vrinda Store aims to generate an annual sales report for 2022 to analyze its performance and better understand customer trends.
-This report will help inform strategies to boost sales in 2023.

-## Roadmap:

-1. Collecting Data
-2. Sample Questions
-3. Data Cleaning
-4. Data Processing
-5. Data Analysis
-6. Creating Dashboard
-7. Insights
-8. Next Steps

-### Collecting Data:

-The original data is provided in the file named **"Vrinda_Store_original.xlsx"**.

-### Sample Questions:

-Here are some sample questions to guide the analysis:

-1. Compare sales and orders using a single chart.
-2. Which month had the highest sales and orders?
-3. Who purchased more—men or women—in 2022?
-4. What were the different order statuses in 2022?
-5. List the top 10 states contributing to the sales.
-6. What is the relationship between age and gender based on the number of orders?
-7. Which sales channel contributed the most to sales?
-8. Which category had the highest sales?

-### Data Cleaning:

-1. **Turning the data into a table**: I selected the first cell and converted the data into a table to enable filters.
-This helps check all values within the columns.
-(Alternatively, you can turn on filters using the shortcut **Alt + D + F**, but I do not recommend this method for consistency.)

-2. **Checking for unwanted cells**: I checked for any blank or null cells.
-Fortunately, I did not find any issues.
-If any had been found, I would have unselected them from the filtering dropdown.

-3. **Standardizing the gender column**: The gender column had four different values (Men, M, W, Women).
-I standardized them into two categories: Men and Women.

-### Data Processing:

-As per the requirement for the second sample question, I added a new column to extract the month from the Date column.

-### Data Analysis:

-### Creating Dashboard:

-### Insights:
+# 🌐 Vrinda Store Data Analysis: Excel Project

+## 🔄 Introduction:
+This project involves analyzing sales data for **Vrinda Store** from 2022.
+The main goal is to create a yearly 📈 sales report to better understand customer behavior and identify areas of growth for 2023. ✨

+## 🎯 Objective:
+The goal is to generate an annual 📊 report that highlights performance metrics for 2022, providing insights into customer trends 🔎 and helping develop strategies to improve sales in 2023.

+## 🔮 Roadmap:
+1. 📚 Collecting Data
+2. ❓ Sample Questions
+3. 🧰 Data Cleaning
+4. ⚙️ Data Processing
+5. 🔝 Data Analysis
+6. 🎨 Creating Dashboard
+7. 🔦 Insights
+8. 🌐 Next Steps

+### 📚 Collecting Data:
+The dataset was provided in the file **"Vrinda_Store_original.xlsx"**. ✨✨✨

+### ❓ Sample Questions:
+Here are some questions to guide the analysis: ✨✨✨
+1. 📈 How do sales compare to orders in a single chart?
+2. 🌄 Which month had the highest 📈 sales and orders?
+3. 💃 Did men or women purchase more in 2022?
+4. 🔎 What were the different order statuses in 2022?
+5. 🌎 Which 10 states contributed the most to sales?
+6. 🌀 How are age ⏳ and gender 👩👨 related to order numbers?
+7. 🌐 Which sales channel contributed the most revenue?
+8. 🎪 Which category had the highest 💸 sales?

+### 🧰 Data Cleaning:
+1. **🔢 Transforming the data into a table:**
+   The data was turned into a table to enable filters and make it easier to analyze.
+(You can also activate filters using **Alt + D + F**, but tables are more reliable.) ✨✨✨

+2. **🧠 Checking for anomalies:**
+   I checked for blank or null cells.
+Luckily, none were found.
+If there were any, they would have been ❇ excluded using the filter options. ✨✨✨

+3. **🏛️ Standardizing gender entries:**
+   The gender column had inconsistent entries (Men, M, W, Women).
+These were standardized into two categories: **Men** and **Women**. ✨✨✨

+### ⚙️ Data Processing:
+To address trends over time, a new column was added to extract the 🔢 month from the Date column. ✨✨✨

+### 🔝 Data Analysis:
+Analysis steps include the use of 📈 charts, pivot tables, and calculations to answer the questions and uncover trends. ✨✨✨

+### 🎨 Creating Dashboard:
+The dashboard includes: ✨✨✨
+- **📈 Bar Charts:**
+  - Orders vs. Sales
+  - Top 10 States by Sales
+  - Age vs. Gender Orders

+- **🔹 Pie Charts:**
+  - Order Status
+  - Channel Contribution
+  - Gender Comparison (Men vs. Women)

+- **🔂 Slicers:**
+  - 🎪 Category
+  - 🌄 Months
+  - 🌐 Channel
+  - 🔢 Age Group

+### 🔦 Insights:
+Key findings from the analysis include:
+1. ♀️ **Women** made up about 65% of total purchases.
+2. 🌎 The top states for sales were **Maharashtra**, **Karnataka**, and **Uttar Pradesh**.
+3. ⏳ Adults aged **20-40 years** contributed to ~50% of orders.
+4. 🌐 **Amazon**, **Flipkart**, and **Myntra** were the top-performing sales channels, accounting for ~80% of revenue.

+### ✅ Recommendations:
+To boost sales in 2023: ✨✨✨
+- Focus on ♀️ **women** aged **20-40** in 🌎 **Maharashtra**, **Karnataka**, and **Uttar Pradesh**.
+- Use 📲 targeted ads, 🎉 promotions, and 🎁 coupons on channels like **Amazon**, **Flipkart**, and **Myntra**.

 ---

-### Resources:
+### 🌍 Resources:

-#### Special Thanks:
+#### 🙏 Special Thanks:
-- **Rishab Mishra** for the guidance and resources shared during this project.
+- **Rishab Mishra** for his guidance 🤝 and for providing valuable resources. ✨

-#### Useful Links:
+#### 🔗 Useful Links:
-- [**GitHub**](https://github.com/rishabmishra) – Rishab Mishra's GitHub profile with related projects and resources.
+- [**GitHub**](https://github.com/rishabmishra) – Explore related projects and 🔎 resources. ✨✨✨
-- [**YouTube Channel**](https://www.youtube.com/@RishabMishraOfficial) – For tutorials and additional learning materials by Rishab Mishra.
+- [**YouTube Channel**](https://www.youtube.com/@RishabMishraOfficial) – Tutorials 🔄 and additional learning materials by Rishab Mishra. ✨✨✨

-#### Project Course:
+#### 🎥 Project Course:
-- [**Project Course on YouTube**](https://www.youtube.com/watch?v=gTK5rNhWJyA) – A detailed course that helped guide the project development and data analysis process.
+- [**Project Course on YouTube**](https://www.youtube.com/watch?v=gTK5rNhWJyA) – A detailed course explaining project development ⚙️ and analysis techniques. ✨✨✨

 ---